-In addition, the amendments to the Municipal Code are not subject to CEQA pursuant to California Code of Regulations, title 14, section 15061(b)(3) ("CEQA Guidelines" § 15061(b)(3)) since the proposed amendments are not a "project" as defined under CEQA (CEQA Guidelines § 15378).
-CEQA Guidelines Section 15061(b)(3) states, "CEQA applies only to projects which have the potential for causing a significant effect on the environment.
-Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA."
-As the proposed amendments merely clarify the proposed development standards that would apply in certain limited circumstances based on existing standards, they will have no significant impact on the environment.
+In the alternative, adopting the proposed amendments to the Municipal Code is not a project under the requirements of the California Quality Act of 1970, together with related State CEQA Guidelines (collectively, "CEQA") because it has no potential for resulting in physical change in the environment.
+In the event that the Ordinance is found to be a project under CEQA, it is subject to the CEQA exemption contained in CEQA Guidelines section 15061(b)(3) because it can be seen with certainty to have no possibility that the action approved may have a significant effect on the environment.
+CEQA applies only to actions which have the potential for causing a significant effect on the environment.
+Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA.
+As the proposed amendments merely clarify the development standards that would apply in certain limited circumstances based on existing standards in the event alternative standards are not applied for, they will have no significant impact on the environment.